philrmass/trimet-quickstop/docs/tasks.md

 # TriMet QuickStop Tasks
 ### To Do
-* Clear arrivals on am/pm switching
-* Clear arrivals on stop id change
-* Use ComponentWillUpdate to check for stop changes and request network data

-* Add screenshot to readme
+* Cycle through random stops for testing, store valid stop numbers in stops.json with lat,long
 * Fix search overlay position and size
-* Cycle through random stops for testing, store valid stop numbers in stops.json with lat,long
-* Look up and store stop name and direction from static data, add to state

 * Filter out arrivals far in the future with no eta
-* Reset is pm when inactive for some period (1 hr)
+* Sort arrivals by time (bus/streetcar)
+* Add stop selection from route/direction/stop lists
-* Move sw.js and manifest into src?
+* Move sw.js and manifest into src, remove dev errors
 * Add labels time labels to graph
 * Add background arrows to graph
-* Add quickstop button
+* Restore quickstop button

 ### Completed
 * Create menu icon in CSS